PaulmannLighting/ezsp/README.md

 - `Transport` defines the low-level async connection and request/response primitives.
 - EZSP command traits (`Configuration`, `Messaging`, `Networking`, `Security`, ...) are blanket-implemented for any `T: Transport`.
 - `Ezsp` is a convenience trait that combines all command traits.
+- Protocol types are exposed through `ember`, `ezsp`, and the typed frame/parameter model.

 Implementing `Transport` gives access to the full typed command surface.